SERENYX LEAGUE

 11. STANDINGS & TIEBREAKERS

-Standings determined by:
+Standings are determined by:

 - Match record